Crafty Beverages: The Breweries, Wineries & Distilleries of Washington County

 As with the other Washington County craft beverage businesses, Lake George Distilling has a high focus on great tasting products that are handcrafted with care from local ingredients.
 They create all their spirits in small batches.

 Lake George Distilling is located in Fort Ann, although they also opened a Lake George storefront in 2016.
-The Fort Ann tasting room is open 11am to 7pm Monday through Saturday and 12pm to 6pm on Sunday; the Lake George location is open during the summer months from 11am to 10pm Monday through Wednesday, and 11am to 11pm Thursday through Sunday.
-The Lake George location moves to Fridays, Saturdays, and Sundays only starting in mid-November.
+The Fort Ann tasting room is open from 11am-5pm daily; the Lake George location is open Sundays-Thursdays from 11am-7pm and Fridays & Saturdays from 11am-11pm.

 Think Washington County When it Comes to Craft Beverages

 The next time you're itching to try something new and different, or you're looking for craft beverages to complement your next social gathering or party, remember Washington County.
 Take a scenic drive to one of the tasting rooms and bring home something special to share.
 Or, complete a full tour of area breweries, wineries, and more.